uptechteam/ios-cookbook/4-1-redux.md

 ---

-**It's very important to pass the action down the middlewares chain with `next(action)` otherwise action will never got to the reducer.**
+**It's very important to pass the action down the middlewares chain with `next(action)` otherwise action will never get to the reducer.**

 ---

-Middleware are capable to dispatch actions asynchronously, so now we can move messages fetching logic into it's own middleware:
+Middlewares are capable to dispatch actions asynchronously, so now we can move messages fetching logic into its own middleware:

 ```swift
 static func makeMessagesLoaderMiddleware(chatService: ChatService) -> TeamChat.Store.Middleware {